khinvi/fitness-app-sentiment/README.md

   - Explore zero-shot or few-shot learning approaches

 ## References

-This project is based on research by Arnav Khinvasara and includes techniques from the following papers:

 1. Ahn, H., Park, E. Motivations for user satisfaction of mobile fitness applications: An analysis of user experience based on online review comments. *Humanit Soc Sci Commun* **10**, 3 (2023). https://doi.org/10.1057/s41599-022-01452-6
 2. Aslam N, Ramay WY, Xia K et al. (2020) - Convolutional Neural Network Based Classification of App Reviews